gtshinde/gtshinde/README.md

 ### ⚙️ [Business Process Modeling](https://github.com/gtshinde/BPMN_Diagrams)

-I enjoy creating BPMN diagrams to map and optimize complex business processes for business clarity .
+When starting a new project, I like to create BPMN diagrams to map and optimize complex business processes for clarity.

 ---
 💬 Want to Collaborate?
 Let's Connect!